KarhouTam/FL-bench/README.md

   </a>
 </p>
 <h4 align="center"><i>

-Evaluating Federated Learning Methods
+Evaluating Federated Learning Methods.

-Realizing Your Brilliant Ideas
+Realizing Your Brilliant Ideas.

-Having Fun with Federated Learning
+Having Fun with Federated Learning.

 </i></h4>

 <h5 align="center"><i>🎉 FL-bench now can perform FL training in parallel (with the help of <a href https://github.com/ray-project/ray>ray</a>)！ 🎉</i></h5>